thecarebot/thecarebot.github.io/_posts/2016-3-16-what-kinds-of-stories-can-you-tell.md

 Comparing measures to broad averages across story types dilutes the insight and often obscures what is distinct about a specific story and its performance, so the classification system has the potential to impact the quality of the analytics used.

-After we narrowed it down to **story** as [Carebot's subject of analysis](https://thecarebot.github.io/What-are-we-measuring-when-we-measure-journalism/), we started the real hard work, which is to define what is comparable and what is not; how to classify a story.
+After we defining **story** as the [unit of analysis for Carebot](https://thecarebot.github.io/What-are-we-measuring-when-we-measure-journalism/), we started to explore what is comparable and what is not; how to classify a story.

 I had interviewed several people at NPR about their interest in story analytics so I went back to the transcripts and looked for questions that were specific to a kind of story or unique to a particular of the storytelling approach — "how many comments mentioned the graphic?" and "did anyone mute the audio-driven slideshow?" are two examples that come to mind.